codeday/labs-gql/src/email/templates/mentorOnboard.md

 ---
 to: "{{ mentor.email }}"
 from: "labs@codeday.org"
-subject: [Action Required] CodeDay Labs Next Steps
+subject: "[Action Required] CodeDay Labs Next Steps"
 ---

 Thank you for applying to mentor at CodeDay Labs.
 The next step is to schedule a call to finalize your project.